yifanlicode/yifanlicode/README.md

 **About me**

-- 👀 A Java(Type)Script, Python，PHP,Ruby, and (...more languages) user
+- 👀 A Java(Type)Script, Python, PHP, Ruby and (...more languages) user
 - 💻 I thrive on the thrill of coding and unraveling bugs
-- 📚 Currently A full stack web development student at RRC， Canada
+- 📚 Currently A full stack web development student at RRC, Canada
 - 😄 Fun fact: Actually, I hold a bachelor's degree in Economics in China, but coding stole my heart
 - 📫 yifanlicode@gmail.com